 Make more deductible contributions to super

-Now could be an ideal time to start making either additional personal deductible or employee salary sacrificed contributions to your superannuation.
+Now could be an ideal time to start making either additional personal concessional contributions or employee salary sacrificed contributions to your superannuation.
 As well as topping up your super, making such additional contributions may help you reduce your overall tax bill.

-If you are under 75 years of age, you may claim a tax deduction for personal super contributions Please note these contributions are subject to the concessional contributions cap, which is administered by the Australian Taxation Office (ATO) and certain additional requirements for those between 70 - 74 years old (inclusive).
+If you are under 75 years of age, you may claim a tax deduction for personal contributions.
+Please note these contributions are subject to the concessional contributions cap, which is administered by the Australian Taxation Office (ATO) and certain additional requirements for those between 70 - 74 years old (inclusive).

 By prepaying tax deductible expenses for the next financial year you may be able to claim a tax deduction for certain expenses in the year that you incurred the expense.
-For further information in relation to prepaid expenses please refer to the Australian Taxation Office.
+For further information in relation to prepaid expenses please refer to the ATO.

 Manage your investments